vield/less-forgetful-nns/README.md

 ### Some less satisfactory approaches...

-One way to avoid catastrophic forgetting is to ensure that all training data is available at the start.
+One way to avoid catastrophic forgetting is to **ensure that all training data is available at the start**.

-Alternatively, we could be storing (parts of) previously learned data so it can periodically be replayed to the network as it learns other tasks.
+Alternatively, we could be **storing (parts of) previously learned data so it can periodically be replayed to the network** as it learns other tasks.

 The second graph from the top shows a network with the same structure as the first one, trained using the same data.
 The only difference here is that the two datasets are shuffled together at the start of the training, so the network learns weights that work with both.